sykoram/photo-map/README.md

 - `-base64`: Embed images in base64 into the KML document. \
   It may be a good idea to reduce size of the images; otherwise, the generated output KML/KMZ file might be large.

+- `-maxsize`: Resize internal images to fit into a MAXSIZE x MAXSIZE box.

 - `-kmz`: Zip the output directory into a one KMZ file.